 While individual cases are not always reported, the following cases & their struggle are important milestones in the campaign against violence against women.
 It is imperative that a strong message be sent out that this horrendous form of violence against women will not be tolerated.
 The following challengers being themselves survivors of ruthless acid attack have continued to be at the forefront of the campaign for justice for victims of acid attacks.
-Their never-dying spirit & unending courage will continue to give strengths to other survivors in their battle.
+Their never-dying spirit & unending courage will continue to give strength to other survivors in their battle.

 Ms. Haseena Hussain, Bangalore 1999

 Haseena was working as a computer operator.
 Her boss, Joseph Rodrigues, made advances to her & kept pestering Haseena to work for him.
 Finally she left his failing company & began to work in another firm.
-When she refused to return he poured a full jar of sulphuric acid over her which resulted in severe disfigurement of her face & body & complete loss of sight.
+When she refused to return he poured a full jar of sulphuric acid over her on 20th April,1999 which resulted in severe disfigurement of her face & body & complete loss of sight.
 The severity of acid burn resulted a hole in her head, dissolved her lips, nose, earlobes, welded one side of her neck to her shoulder, her fingers fused together.
 After the horrendous attack she had undergone 18 surgeries costing 6 lakhs rupees.She is still blind & has severe disfigurement.
 She is unable to get employment & her surgeries has been indefinitely postposted due to financial constraints.

 Following a long drawn out five-year criminal trial in the Sessions Court, in which the victim was exhaustively cross examined, the accused was only convicted for causing grievous hurt and not attempted murder as the prosecution argued for.
 In an extremely insensitive and unjust decision, where the judge did not account for the severity of the attack or its consequences to Haseena’s life and livelihood, the accused was sentenced to a mere 5 years and 3 months in jail with a fine of 3 lakh rupees.